Nolte: 15 Things That Reportedly Went Wrong on Alec Baldwin's Deadly 'Rust' Set

-Last week, on the set of the Western Rust, Alec Baldwin accidentally shot and killed cinematographer Halyna Hutchins, a 42-year-old wife, and mother.
+Last week, on the set of the Western Rust, Alec Baldwin accidentally shot and killed cinematographer Halyna Hutchins, a 42-year-old wife and mother.
 The projectile (that we assume was a bullet) went into her chest, came out her back, and hit the shoulder of Joel Souza, the 48-year-old director.
 Souza thankfully recovered.

 Since the shooting, there have been many reports of everything that went wrong on that set.
 Unfortunately, there has also been a concerted media and public relations effort to treat Baldwin not only as blameless but as a victim.